The Spanish government has published the much-anticipated draft regulation with the framework for implementing mandatory B2B e-invoicing.

 Some formal obligations are reduced as taxpayers will no longer be required to file the information returns form 347 (third-party information), form 340 (transactions in register books) and form 390 (VAT annual summary).

-2 January 2017: The immediate supply of information began on a voluntary basis for taxpayers in Spain.
+2 January 2017: The immediate supply of information on a voluntary basis for taxpayers in Spain begins

-1 July 2017: The mandatory phase of the immediate supply of information for taxpayers under the scope of the mandate.
+1 July 2017: The mandatory phase of the immediate supply of information for taxpayers under the scope of the mandate begins

-1 January 2018: The period to supply the information was reduced from 8 days to 4 days.
-The mandate was also extended to other Spanish territories (Basque Provinces and Canary Islands).
+1 January 2018: The period to supply information was reduced from 8 days to 4 days.
+Mandate also extended to other Spanish territories (Basque Provinces and Canary Islands).

 1 January 2020: Introduction of a ledger to record operations related to the sale of goods in consignment.